Redocly/redocly-cli/.github/CONTRIBUTING.md

 ### Environment variables

 Environment variables should be used to provide some arguments that are common for all the commands.
+We always prefer configuration over environment variables.
-Please avoid using environment variables if possible, as they may lead to ambiguous results.
-They should not affect the **core** package logic.
+Environment variables should not affect the **core** package logic.

 ### Command line arguments